thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `$scope.eventBus`

   Most of the time, this is the only LaxarJS scope property used by widget controllers.
-  Of course, controllers will add their own properties almost always.
+  Of course, controllers will almost always add their own properties.

 * `$scope.widget.id`